 Product manufacturing companies do not want to maximize your financial recovery.
 They want to minimize or eliminate it to save themselves and their investors money.
 Conversations with insurance companies, therefore, might not go your way.
 If you retain an attorney to represent your rights and interests during a defective product claim, however, you can rest assured someone is fighting for maximum compensation on your behalf using all possible outlets and strategies.

-Negligence in Product Liability
+Negligence of Product Liability in Northern Virginia

-The three legal doctrines that apply to most product liability claims in Virginia are negligence, breach of contract and strict liability.
+The three legal doctrines that apply to most product liability claims in Virginia are negligence, breach of contract, and strict liability.
 The doctrine your case will use depends on its factors.
 Negligence is a common doctrine for personal injury and wrongful death claims of all kinds.
 Negligence is the violation of a duty of care to the victim, such as the duty to manufacture reasonably safe products.
 Proving negligence generally requires proof of four essential elements.

 - Duty of care owed.
-All manufacturers in the US owe a duty to exercise reasonable care in the creation of its products.
+All manufacturers in the US owe a duty to exercise reasonable care in the creation of their products.
 This responsibility includes obeying related federal safety laws, properly testing and inspecting products, marketing items correctly, and recalling items with known defects.

 - Duty of care breached.
 The manufacturer in your case must be guilty of a breach of duty of care to bring a claim based on negligence in Fairfax.
 A breach of duty can refer to any act or failure to act that another entity would not have committed in similar circumstances.